node-class-may-2023/ComIT_Node/nodejs.md

 ```

 * This form has three inputs username, firstname & lastname
-* When we submit this form all this values will be submited to `/products`
+* When we submit this form all this values will be submitted to `/products`
 * As the form is configured to use GET it will send all this values using query string
 * The URL it's going to look like: `http://localhost:3000/products?username=nisnardi&firstname=nicolas&lastname=isnardi`
 * We can see that we'll have a `username, firstname & lastname` values